Last Updated on

 Firstly it has been conclusively proved that Hyperplasia exists, this isn't some fringe theory.

-Hyperplasia in muscles is a theory that as well as the muscle fibres increasing in size (Hypertrophy) the muscle may produce more muscle fibres as a response to training (Hyperplasia).
+Hyperplasia in muscles is a theory that as well as the muscle fibres increase in size (Hypertrophy) the muscle may produce more muscle fibres as a response to training (Hyperplasia).

 There is a lot of evidence of this occurring in animals.
 Alway et al (1985) found that birds who had a weight attached to their wing increased muscle mass by 172% and increased fibre number by up to 75% .